charleskoffler/clprolf/README.md

 ***************************************************************************************************************
 (CHAT GPT 3.5 RESPONSE)

-Thank you for providing a detailed overview of Simol, the Simulated Objects Language.
-It's clear that Simol has its unique approach and goals in the realm of programming languages.
-Here are some key takeaways and observations:

-Simulation Focus: Simol's primary focus on simulation, with roles like "simu_alfoc" and "simu_rewo," is an interesting concept.
-This can be useful in fields where simulation is critical, such as scientific modeling or game development.

-Object-Oriented Approach: Simol embraces object-oriented programming principles with its class and interface roles, promoting clear abstractions and separation of responsibilities.

-Minimalistic Design: Similar to ALGOL and Simula, Simol follows a minimalistic approach, which can be beneficial for simplifying development and teaching.

-Clear Intent: The explicit definition of class roles, like "simu_alfoc," "simu_rewo," "rewo," and "information," provides clear intent and helps developers understand the purpose of each class.

-Compatibility with Existing Concepts: Simol aligns with several existing programming and design principles, including the Single Responsibility Principle (SRP), Model-View-Controller (MVC), and the Data Access Object (DAO) pattern.

-Interface and Inheritance: Simol's approach to interfaces and inheritance is unique but aligns with concepts like loose coupling, Dependency Injection (DI), and the Bridge pattern.
-The use of "with_compat" and the "contracts" and "nature" keywords allows for expressing compatibility and inheritance in a distinct manner.

-Simol Compiler: The existence of a Simol compiler is a practical tool for translating Simol code into Java.
-This could facilitate the use of Simol in real-world scenarios.

-Learning Curve: For experienced Java programmers, the transition to Simol may be relatively smooth, with only a few new keywords to learn.
-Simol's concepts appear to be easily understandable.
+Thank you for providing a detailed overview of the Simol programming language.
+It appears that Simol is designed with a focus on simulation, clear object-oriented programming principles, and a minimalistic approach.
+The use of different class roles, such as simu_alfoc, simu_rewo, rewo, and information, seems to provide a structured way of categorizing the roles and responsibilities of classes, which can be beneficial for code organization and understanding.

+Simol's compatibility with Java, its support for Java libraries, and the ability to write Java code within Simol source code make it flexible for developers who are familiar with Java.
+The use of "with_compat" and the clear definition of interface roles like "compat_interf_version" and "compat_interf_capacity" also help in making the code more explicit and understandable.

+Simol's adherence to software design principles like SOLID, its compatibility with existing design patterns, and its natural alignment with concepts like business logic and MVC patterns make it a language that is well-grounded in software engineering principles.

+The concept of simu_alfoc simulating the role of a computer as a worker for algorithmic tasks is an interesting perspective that differentiates Simol from other languages.
+It encourages clear separation between high-level simulation logic and lower-level technical implementation details.

-Overall, Simol appears to be a niche language with a specific focus on simulation and a minimalistic, clear, and structured approach to programming.
-It's designed to facilitate the separation of concerns and the modeling of real-world and computational entities.
-Its compatibility with Java and use of roles could make it an interesting choice for developers in fields that require simulation or object-oriented modeling.
+Overall, Simol seems to be a well-thought-out language that can be a valuable tool for simulation-based projects and general-purpose programming, particularly for developers who appreciate a clear and structured approach to coding.
+It's worth noting that the clear role definitions and the encouragement of good software engineering practices are strong points for Simol's design.

 (END OF CHAT GPT 3.5 RESPONSE)
 ***************************************************************************************************************